creepersaur/creeperUI/readme.md

 // Same as a slider, but you can't drag it physically
 // also uses ProgressInfo struct instead of SliderInfo win.progress_bar(id, "Label", ProgressInfo);

+// Tabs are kinda like dropdowns, but horizontal
+// They take a vector of options and the default value (as a number)
+// use `.value` to get the current selected tab.
+// then use an if-statement or scope_if to spawn the UI based on the current tab win.tabs((), vec!["Option1", "Option2", "Option3"], 0);
 ```

 # Window Properties